Brief History of Southwoods Animal Hospital

 Dr. Joe Packheiser owned Spring Valley Animal Hospital just a few miles up the road and was a personal friend of Dr. Thirloway.
 He took over the practice in 1994 after merging the two practices at that time.
 Business was very busy and Southwoods went from two doctors to three within two years.
 In 2000, a 1,000 square foot expansion was added to allow for additional boarding, grooming, and separate cat ward and isolation wards in the back of the building.
 A large fenced in pet exercise area was added behind the kennel.
 The reception area was remodeled and the former kennel became office space, an enlarged surgical suite, and treatment room.

 The practice has continued to grow over time, added digital radiology and ultrasonography in 2007.
-There are currently three full time doctors and a support staff of 18 people including administrative personnel, receptionists, technicians, and support staff in the kennel.
-In 2013, Dr. Corinne McGregor and Dr. Casey J. Clark partnered with Dr. Packheiser and they assumed sole ownership of the practice in 2015 upon Dr. Packheiser’s retirement.
+There are currently three full-time doctors and a support staff of 18 people including administrative personnel, receptionists, technicians, and support staff in the kennel.
+In 2013, Dr. Corinne McGregor partnered with Dr. Packheiser until his retirement.
+In 2019, Dr. McGregor assumed sole ownership of the practice.